sofiacrudu/app_pasticceria/README.md

 # app_pasticceria
-A simple application with a display case of sweets in Python (flask).
+A simple application with a display case of sweets in Python (Flask framework).
+DBMS used: PostgreSQL.

 ## Commands for execution